Aliases for STRADA Gene

 GeneCards Summary for STRADA Gene

 STRADA (STE20-Related Kinase Adaptor Alpha) is a Protein Coding gene.
 Diseases associated with STRADA include Polyhydramnios, Megalencephaly, And Symptomatic Epilepsy and Polyhydramnios.
-Among its related pathways are AMPK signaling pathway and Translation Insulin regulation of translation.
+Among its related pathways are Integrated Pancreatic Cancer Pathway and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is OXSR1.

 UniProtKB/Swiss-Prot Summary for STRADA Gene